-Marine-based works (all areas) Objective To appropriately manage marine-based works.
+Marine-based wor ks (all areas) Objective To appropriately manage marine-based works.
 To minimise disturbance to and appropriately manage non-Abo riginal heritage.
 To minimise impacts on cetaceans due to vessel manoeuvring.
 Target Application Environmental cor Project phase 9.
-Marine pests Marine pest in dredgers and p these are source · vessels to comply with the 'Australian Ballast Water Requirements', Dept. of Agriculture, Fisheries and Forestry n.)
+Marine pests Marine pest in dredgers and p these are source • vessels to comply with the 'Australian Ballast Water Requirements', Dept. of Agriculture, Fisheries and Forestry n.)
 Activity 10.
 Vessel bunker ring to take place in accordance with Ports Victoria Bunkering d vessel bunkering procedures.
 All phases 11.
-Cetaceans - ve essel manoeuvring whale or dolphin the vessel must not: All phases ale or dolphin head on; - h of a whale or dolphin; pursue a whale pursue a whale or dolphin; = hale or dolphin from a group; come between a mother and a calf; and drop or lower an anchor overboard from the vessel.
-If within 300 m of a whale or dolphin, the vessel must: stant speed that does not exceed 5 knots; avoid sudden changes in speed and direction; post a lookout for cetaceans; and e vessel to a distance of at least 300 m from the whale or dolphin signs of disturbance.
+Cetaceans - ve essel manoeuvring whale or dolphin the vessel must not: All phases approach a wh ale or dolphin head on; restrict the pat restrict the path of a whale or dolphin; pursue a whale separate any w vhale or dolphin from a group; come between come between a mother and a calf; and drop or lower an anchor overboard from the vessel.
+If within 300 m of a whale or dolphin, the vessel must: maintain a con stant speed that does not exceed 5 knots; avoid sudden changes in speed and direction; post a lookout for cetaceans; and e vessel to a distance of at least 300 m from the whale or dolphin signs of disturbance.
 12. Cetacean sight tings and log Personnel on b poard vessels are to report all sightings of cetaceans; and Activity A log of cetace an sightings and action taken to be kept for all work areas.
-13. Dredging in th 3.
-Dredging in the vicinity of services ~ Management measures including positional controls and mechanical devices or annexures to dredging equipment to minimise the risk of damage to services.
-Activity If potential reli ine-based) - identification of potential relics ics are identified during maintenance activities, the process nnexure 4 will be followed.
+13. Dredging in the ne vicinity of services ~ Management measures including positional controls and mechanical devices or annexures to dredging equipment to minimise the risk of damage to If potential reli ine-based) - identification of potential relics ics are identified during maintenance activities, the process nnexure 4 will be followed.
 Activity 15.
 Maritime heri tage - dredging Pre-activity